 The Russian word ostranenie originates from literary theory, but it also applies to photography and art in general.
-Coined by the Russian theorist Viktor Shklovsky, ostranenie is often translated as defamiliarisation or estrangement.
-It is the artistic technique of making the familiar seem strange or surprising, so that we may see things in a new light, as if for the first time.
+Coined by the Russian theorist Viktor Shklovsky, ostranenie is often translated as defamiliarisation or estrangement – the artistic technique of making the familiar seem strange or surprising, so that we may see things in a new light, as if for the first time.

-Photographs can evoke ostranenie in a variety of ways, and the history of the medium is full of examples – from Edward Weston’s Pepper No. 30, to more recent examples like Nancy Rexroth’s evocation of Iowa, and Mo Yi’s I Am a Dog series.
+Photographs can evoke ostranenie in a variety of ways, and the history of the medium is replete with examples – from Edward Weston’s Pepper No. 30, to more recent examples like Nancy Rexroth’s evocation of Iowa, and Mo Yi’s I Am a Dog series.
 Defamiliarisation can be induced through “tricks” such as unusual camera angles, long exposures and manipulation.
 But a “straight” photograph can do that too, simply by virtue of what it chooses to focus on or exclude.
-A tight crop removes contextual clues, and a cheap corrugated plastic sheet assumes an otherworldly aspect.
+A tight crop removes contextual clues, and a cheap corrugated plastic sheet looks like the sea from a fantasy world.

 After that rather heavy topic, now for something lighter.
-The German word renommierblende literally means “prestige aperture” – a playful way to allude to a maximum aperture which sounds impressive, but is not really usable in practice.
+The German word renommierblende literally means “prestige aperture” – a playful term for a maximum aperture which sounds impressive, but is not really usable in practice.
 As in, “The lens is fine if you stop down, but f/0.95 is a renommierblende, not sharp at all.”

 I don’t have a true renommierblende lens (the fastest lens I own is a Minolta 50mm which tops out at a modest f/1.7).
 But I do have a Mamiya 80mm f/1.9 – the fastest production lens ever made for a medium-format camera.
 In terms of image quality, it’s perfectly usable wide open.
-The bokeh, depending on the background, can be a bit busy, but unlike, say, the Canon 50mm f/0.95 “dream lens”, the Mamiya is not soft or glowy.
-Nevertheless, the depth of field is so shallow, similar to a 50mm f/1.2 on a full-frame sensor, that I often miss focus.
-In the photo below, my partner’s left eyebrow is in focus, but her eye is not.
+The bokeh can be a bit busy, but unlike, say, the Canon 50mm f/0.95 “dream lens”, the Mamiya is not too soft or glowy.
+Nevertheless, the depth of field is so shallow (equivalent to a 50mm f/1.2 on a full-frame sensor) that I often miss focus.

 Mandarin: 照骗 (zhào piàn)

 It’s also a clever pun.
 In Mandarin, a photograph is 照片 (zhàopiàn).
-For photo cheat, the second character 片 is replaced with 骗 – also pronounced piàn, but meaning to deceive or cheat.
+For photo cheat, the second character 片 is replaced with 骗, which is also pronounced piàn, but means to deceive or cheat.